swedishmike/dmarcparser/README.md

             }
 ~~~~

 For any other problems or bugs - open an issue here on Github and I'll try to assist.
+Pull requests are of course also very welcome.
 ###### Disclaimer: This program does not come with any guarantees that it will actually work.
 Best efforts will be made to make it work as well as possible though.